jundalisay/sp/content/en/research/indian/gospel/chapter-04b.md

 Vātsalya, the attitude of a mother toward her child.

 This was Yaśoda's attitude toward Krishna.
 The wife, too, has a little of this.
-She feeds her husband with her very life- blood, as it were.
+She feeds her husband with her very life-blood, as it were.
 The mother feels happy only when the child has eaten to his heart's content.
 Yaśoda would roam about with butter in her hand, in order to feed Krishna.
 "Madhur, the attitude of a woman toward her paramour.
 Radha had this attitude toward Krishna.
 The wife also feels it for her husband.
 This attitude includes all the other four."

+{{< r a="M" >}}
-M: "When one sees God does one see Him with these eyes?"
+When one sees God does one see Him with these eyes?
+{{< /r >}}

 {{< l a="Ramakrishna" >}}
 God cannot be seen with these physical eyes.
 In the course of spiritual discipline one gets a 'love body', endowed with 'love eyes', 'love ears', and so on.
 One sees God with those 'love eyes'.
 One hears the voice of God with those 'love ears'.
 One even gets a sexual organ made of love."
 At these words M. burst out laughing.
 The Master continued, unannoyed, "With this 'love body' the soul communes with God."
 {{< /l >}}

 M. again became serious.